bniladridas/TestApp/README.md

 TestApp supports Docker for containerized deployment.
 Images are automatically built and pushed to Docker Hub and GitHub Container Registry on main branch pushes and releases.

-To build locally: `docker build -t testapp:latest docker/`
+To build locally: `docker build -t testapp:latest -f docker/Dockerfile .`

 See [Docker documentation](docs/docker.md) for complete details.